An efficient and energy stable framework for phase field simulations of grain growth in additive manufacturing: Numerical Experiments

 \subsection{3D grain growth simulations}

-We now proceed to evaluate the performance of the proposed time integration in 3D grain growth simulations.
-A rectangular domain of size \(96\,\upmu\text{m} \times 76.8\,\upmu\text{m} \times 38.4\,\upmu\text{m}\) is used as the computational domain.
-The mesh is made with a grid of \(400 \times 320 \times 160\), and the characteristic length \(\zeta\) and other physical and kinetic parameters remain the same as previously.
-29 grain orientation IDs are randomly assigned to the CVT generated initial grain structure.
-We conducted the simulations with the first-order stabilized semi-implicit scheme and a time step of $O(10^{-7})$.
+We now proceed to evaluate the performance of the proposed computational framework in 3D grain growth simulations.
+A 3D domain of size \(96\,\upmu\text{m} \times 76.8\,\upmu\text{m} \times 38.4\,\upmu\text{m}\) is used as the computational domain.
+The mesh is made with a grid of \(400 \times 320 \times 160\).
+The characteristic length \(\zeta\) and other physical and kinetic parameters remain the same as previously.
+29 grain orientation IDs are randomly assigned to the CVT generated initial grain structure. {In this case, there are 30 OPs in total, including the liquid phase.} We conducted the simulations with the first-order stabilized semi-implicit scheme and a time step of $O(10^{-7})$.
 Again, this time step is impossible for explicit schemes and, unlike explicit schemes, we do not need to conduct an initialization stage before running the solidification simulation.

 \figurename~\ref{3d} illustrates the 3D grain growth simulation results up to $100 \, \upmu$s.
 We can clearly see the epitaxial growth of columnar grains and their competitive behaviors during the solidification process.
 The final grain structure is characterized by grains curving from the sides of the melt pool toward the center of the laser track.
-As a representative example, \figurename~\ref{3dsp} shows the growing shape of an individual grain.
-At $t = 0\,\upmu$s, the selected grain exhibits a compact, roughly equiaxed morphology.
-As time progresses, the grain grows preferentially along the negative thermal gradient direction, developing a pronounced elongated shape.
-By $t = 30\,\upmu$s, the grain exhibits a lower aspect ratio compared to its initial shape, along with strong directional growth and pronounced curvature.
-The final aspect ratio of this curvy columnar grain is around 0.25.
+As a representative example, \figurename~\ref{3dsp} {shows the growing shape of two competing grains.
+At the beginning, the two grains grew preferentially along the negative thermal gradient direction at a similar growth rate, developing a pronounced elongated shape.
+As time progresses, one of the grains was promoted and occupied the space ahead of the other grain, due to the better alignment of the preferred crystallographic orientation with the evolving thermal gradient direction.
+At $t = 30\,\upmu$s, the grains exhibit a lower aspect ratio compared to their initial roughly equiaxed shape, along with strong directional growth and pronounced curvature}.
 These observations are consistent with that reported in \cite{Chadwick2021}.
+Furthermore, {we can roughly estimate the growth rate of the two grains, which is about 0.7 m/s and seems reasonably comparable to the laser scan speed $V_p=1.0 $ m/s, indicating the rapid solidification feature of AM}.